mvolkmann/blog/src/htmx.md

 Rather than performing a complete page refresh, the returned HTML replaces an existing DOM element (transclusion) or is inserted relative to one.

-The HTMX approach removes the need to serialize data to JSON on the server, parse the JSON on the client, and convert it to HTML.
+The htmx approach removes the need to serialize data to JSON on the server, parse the JSON on the client, and convert it to HTML.

 The server can be implemented using